JuliaGeometry/GeometryBasics.jl/docs/src/decomposition.md

 length(coordinates(m)) == 50^2
 ```

-As you can see, `coordinates` and `faces` is also defined on a mesh
+As you can see, `coordinates` and `faces` are also defined on a mesh
 ```julia
 coordinates(m)
 faces(m)